Musiri Subramania Iyer: Place in Carnatic music

 In the All India Radio archives catalog, this introduction was written: "Vocalist of mesmerizing melodies Musiri Subramania Iyer, was the repository of pathos, piety and poignancy.
 He was more at home in the pristine heights of upper octave than at any other.
 The enlightened and the lay had always rushed to the concert hall to hear the soulful melody of Musiri Subramania Iyer which had become the subject to talk in innumerable households.
 His audience got soaked in emotions and feelings that were at once human and divine."

 Musiri Subramania Iyer was not only a respected musician but also a sought-after teacher.
-His special contribution is the number of disciples he trained in his own home, all of whom have attained distinction in their own right.
 In fact his shishya parampara is so well recognized, his style of rendering krithis has come to be known as the Musiri School.
-Well known disciples include M S Subbulakshmi, N. Rajam, Musiri M.R.Gopala Rathnam, T. K. Govinda Rao, Bombay Sisters C. Saroja & C. Lalitha, Thylamba Krishnan, Mani Krishnaswamy, K. S. Venkataraman, Suguna Purushothaman and Suguna Varadachari.
-The Musiri Subramania Iyer Bani is carried out to the next generation by these great Vidwans and Vidushis.
+His disciples include M S Subbulakshmi, N. Rajam, Musiri M.R.Gopala Rathnam, T. K. Govinda Rao, Bombay Sisters C. Saroja & C. Lalitha, Thylamba Krishnan, Mani Krishnaswamy, K. S. Venkataraman, Suguna Purushothaman and Suguna Varadachari.
+The Musiri Subramania Iyer Bani is carried out to the next generation by these Vidwans and Vidushis.
 Some of the students under Musiri Subramania Iyer Bani are Vocalists Kum K. Gayatri, Kum.
 Vidya Kalyanaraman, Sakuntala Narasimhan, Sri.
 Prasanna Venkatraman, Jayam Venkateshwaran and others.